valyala/httpteleport/cmd/httptp/README.md

 the partner and you.
 In reality the required network bandwidth exceeds 1Gbps due to network protocols overhead.
 This may be quite expensive if your servers and partner servers are located in distinct datacenters.
-This alow may be limiting factor for growth.
+This may be limiting factor for growth.

 Let's decrease the required network bandwidth and the corresponding expenses by 10x with `httptp`!